Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Foundations of Adic Spaces

 Then for any open $U\subset N$ we see that $f^{-1}(g^{-1}(U))=h^{-1}(U)$ is open since $h$ is continuous by the argument above.
 The definition of quotient topology implies that $g^{-1}(U)$ is open as well.
 Thus $g$ is indeed continuous. \end{proof}

-\begin{rmk} We warn the reader that a natural topology on a finite $A$-module may not be complete as $A$ may have non-closed ideals. \end{rmk}
+\begin{rmk} We warn the reader that the natural topology on a finite $A$-module may not be complete as $A$ may have non-closed ideals. \end{rmk}

-\begin{lemma} Let $M$ be a finite complete $A$-module.
-The topology on $M$ is the natural $A$-module topology.
-If $(B, B^+)$ is a finite complete $(A,A^+)$-Tate-Huber pair, then there is a ring of definition $B_0$ and a surjective $A$-linear morphism $p\colon A^n\to B$ with $p(A_0^n)=B_0$. \end{lemma} \begin{proof} In the case of a finite complete module $M$, any surjection $A^n \to M$ must be open by \cite[Lemma 2.4(i)]{H1}.
-So $M$ carries the natural $A$-module topology by the construction of that in the poof of Lemma~\ref{existence-natural}.
+\begin{lemma} Let $M$ be a finite, complete, first countable topological $A$-module.
+Then the topology on $M$ is the natural $A$-module topology.
+If $(B, B^+)$ is a finite complete $(A,A^+)$-Tate-Huber pair, then there is a ring of definition $B_0$ and a surjective $A$-linear morphism $p\colon A^n\to B$ with $p(A_0^n)=B_0$. \end{lemma} \begin{proof} In the case of a finite complete first countable topological $A$-module $M$, any surjection $A^n \to M$ must be open by \cite[Lemma 2.4(i)]{H1}.
+Thus $M$ carries the quotient topology.
+This topology satisfies the condition of the natural topology by the argument in the last paragraph of Lemma~\ref{existence-natural}.

 As for the second claim, we use Lemma~\ref{lemma:top-finite-type-integral-finite} to find rings of definition $A_0, B_0$ such that $B_0$ is finite over $A_0$.
 Choose some generators $b_1, \dots, b_n$ for $B_0$ over $A_0$ and consider the morphism $p\colon A^n \to B$ that sends $\left(a_1, \dots, a_n\right)$ to $a_1b_1+\dots+a_nb_n$.
 Then clearly $p(A_0^n)=B_0$. \end{proof}